hxlin97/Metaverse-lab/readme.md

 # Towards AI-embedded Metaverse Chemistry Laboratory

-This README provides instructions for setting up and using the code for the D4R Total project, located at `10.26.1.1 /xsdata1/diffusion/D4R_total/src`.
+This README provides instructions for setting up and using the code for the D4R Total project.

 ## Training Part